PratikKujur/mastering_git/read.md

 ## hiii git,welcome
 ## added a feature

-- wasuppp.....
-- It is coming from test_branch branch
+-- wasssup,it is comming from conflicts